#ad #affiliatelinks #earncommission – as an Amazon Associate we may earn from qualifying purchases – more info

-Harry after Pris
+Harriett Langley – after Pris

-A mix of Venetian, Blade Runneresque, Mardi Gras make up.
+She is wearing a mix of Venetian, Blade Runneresque, Mardi Gras make up.
 We had lots of fun with this.

 I hope you enjoy viewing the image – Colin

-Harry – After Pris – follow my photography page on facebook
+Harrie – After Pris – follow my photography page on facebook

 Pixel Peepers’ Notes & Newbie Hints & Tips:

 Sony A7R II FE 28-70mm F3.5-5.6OSS @58mm / 60th sec f5.0 ISO200

 Once again, I shot this on a borrowed Sony A7R II.
 I think this may be my first or second shoot using the Sony Alpha system?
 By this time in my career, I had realised that my “manual focus” Hasselblad days were coming to an end, and I needed to convert to modern auto focus system.
 I didn’t have a scooby doo how to set up the camera.
 Up until this moment my 35mm system was my long cherished OM1n and OM2md.
 Effectively I rarely used my 135 system.
 I used either my Hasselblad system or my Sinar 5×4 system.
 I was totally new to the Sony menu and the Alpha system.
 Therefore, I Shot this in manual mode, as I was using studio flash anyway.
 It was all a bit of a blur (not the image!).

 This is a shot on a kit lens, and serves as a good example of what can be achieved.
 I don’t know if this is a particularly good lens?
 I now use a FE24-70 2.8 GMaster which is tack sharp, but this looks sharp to me?